zenirodrigo/TandemRepeatEXplorer/README.md

 # This repository contains two scripts:

--   Zeni_repgen.sh: A script for characterizing and locating tandem repeat arrays in assembled genomes.
+-   ArrayScope.sh: A script for characterizing and locating tandem repeat arrays in assembled genomes.
--   Zeni_annot_gffbed.sh: A script for studying the neighborhood of arrays using the assembled genome and its annotation.
+-   SatFlank.sh: A script for studying the neighborhood of arrays using the assembled genome and its annotation.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-## Zeni_repgen.sh - Genome Repeat Analysis Pipeline
+## ArrayScope.sh - Genome Repeat Analysis Pipeline
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Description